royandugu/Ecommerce-product-search-API--NodeJS-ExpressJS-MongoDB/README.md

 -Routes

-/api/v1/products
+`/api/v1/products`</br>
-/api/v1/products/static
+`/api/v1/products/static`
-/api/v1/products?name=VALUE & price=VALUE --Search as per name and price
+`/api/v1/products?name=VALUE & price=VALUE` --Search as per name and price
-/api/v1/products?sort=price name --Sort on the basis of name and price /api/v1/products?select=name -- API will respond only with the name of the product `/api/v1/products?numericFilters=price<=40` --API will respond with the details of the products whose price is less than 40
+`/api/v1/products?sort=price name` --Sort on the basis of name and price `/api/v1/products?select=name` -- API will respond only with the name of the product `/api/v1/products?numericFilters=price<=40` --API will respond with the details of the products whose price is less than 40

 Features added so far